What is a WiFi Router or Wireless Router?

 WiFi travels through your router on radio bands that act like invisible highways.
 Each band is a different lane, keeping data on separate routes to avoid congestion.
 Because certain devices demand more bandwidth than others, your router’s efficiency depends on the number of bands it has—single, dual, or tri-band.
 A three lane highway (or tri-band router) has one 2.4 GHz and two 5 GHz channels to support more simultaneous users—a huge plus for families, who average eight devices per household and have high bandwidth activities.

 Routers lead the pack when it comes to deploying the latest WiFi standards, and their client devices (your phone or tablet, for example) typically start incorporating the new technology six to twelve months later.
-For this reason, it’s best to future proof your home WiFi network with the most current WiFi standard to make sure it can support the hottest products when they hit the market.
+For this reason, it’s best to future proof your home wireless network with the most current standards to make sure it can support the hottest products when they hit the market.

 In 1999, Linksys pioneered WiFi technology with the release of the WRT54G router, but since then, WiFi standards have undergone a complex evolution:

-- In 2012, WiFi significantly improved with the emergence of the 802.11ac standard, which packed almost triple the speed of its predecessor, 802.11n.
+- In 2012, WiFi significantly improved with the emergence of the 802.11ac or WiFi 5 standard, which packed almost triple the speed of its predecessor, 802.11n.

 - The latest standard is MU-MIMO (Next-Gen AC), which stands for multi-user multiple input and multiple output.
 That’s a mouthful, but what does it mean?
 This update to the 802.11ac standard improves the way WiFi interacts with multiple devices at once.
 Whereas single user (or SU-MIMO) routers serve data in a serial fashion to one device at a time, MU-MIMO routers serve data to multiple devices at once.